Filed Date: Dec. 19, 1989

 Clearinghouse coding complete

 This class action brought by children placed in Connecticut's Department of Children and Youth Services (DCYS) was filed on December 19, 1989, in the U.S. District Court for the District of Connecticut.
 The plaintiffs were represented by the Connecticut Civil Liberties Union Foundation and the American Civil Liberties Union.
 They sought declaratory and injunctive relief against the state to redress deficiencies in the child welfare system, claiming that the state violated the Adoption Assistance and Child Welfare Act of 1980, the Child Abuse Prevention and Treatment Act, and the First, Ninth, and Fourteenth Amendments.
+The case was assigned to Judge Alan H. Nevas.

 The complaint alleged that the defendants failed to:

 Despite some improvements made by the defendants, the plaintiffs formally reported noncompliance again on May 5, 2008.
-Two months later, the plaintiffs withdrew their assertions of noncompliance pursuant to another stipulated agreement in which the defendant's agreed to comply with the foster-care recruitment and retention plans, administrative case reviews and treatment planning conferences plans, and health-care requirements.
+Two months later, the plaintiffs withdrew their assertions of noncompliance pursuant to another stipulated agreement in which the defendants agreed to comply with the foster-care recruitment and retention plans, administrative case reviews and treatment planning conferences plans, and health-care requirements.

-In December 2009, the plaintiffs moved for a temporary restraining order, a preliminary injunction, and a permanent injunction to prevent the defendants from suspending new intakes to one of their programs, the Voluntary Services Program.
+In December of that year, the plaintiffs moved for a temporary restraining order, a preliminary injunction, and a permanent injunction to prevent the defendants from suspending new intakes to one of their programs, the Voluntary Services Program.
 The defendants responded by arguing that the children receiving treatment or assistance in that program were not members of the plaintiff class.
 A year later, the court ruled in favor of the plaintiffs, stating that children in the Voluntary Services Program were indeed members of the class.
 On August 17, 2010, the court granted in part and denied in part the motion for preliminary injunction and motion for permanent injunction.
 The defendants filed a motion for reconsideration on August 31, 2010, but the court denied the motion four months later.
 2010 U.S. Dist.
 LEXIS 135238; 2010 WL 5376224.

 In the meantime, while that motion for injunctive relief was pending, on April 13, 2010, the defendants sought to vacate the Consent Decree and Exit Plan, claiming that the objectives of the Consent Decree and Exit Plan had been achieved and that factual and legal changes would make continued enforcement unfair.
-The court denied the defendant’s motion to vacate on September 22, 2010.
+The court denied the motion to vacate on September 22, 2010.
 The court also directed the parties to meet immediately with the court monitor to discuss new methods of evaluating the state's performance.
 2010 U.S. Dist.
 LEXIS 99455; 2010 WL 5590094.

 The parties and Court Monitor later created a "Pre-Certification" review process.
 This intended to obviate the need to implement the full certification review for certain outcome measures after sustained compliance had been achieved for all outcome measures.
 Under this process, if DCF achieved sustained compliance for at least two consecutive quarters, the Court Monitor could, in his discretion, conduct a pre-certification review.
 The purpose of this review was to identify and provide a prompt and timely opportunity to remedy any problem areas.